 Kikkoman Soy Sauce and Chinese Soy Sauce

 Here we explain the differences between Kikkoman Soy Sauce and Chinese soy sauce.

 Types of Chinese Soy Sauce

 There are two types of Chinese soy sauce: dark and light.

-The major differences between Kikkoman and Chinese soy sauce can be found in their ingredients and brewing methods.
+The major differences between Kikkoman and Chinese soy sauce can be found in their ingredients and fermentation methods.
 In terms of ingredients, Kikkoman Soy Sauce uses wheat, which creates the aroma of soy sauce.
-Chinese soy sauce utilizes wheat flour and bran, and when these are used, the aroma of the soy sauce is significantly weakened.
-Wheat is indispensable to the rich aroma of Kikkoman Soy Sauce, which stimulates the appetite.
+Chinese soy sauce utilizes wheat flour and bran, which significantly weakens the aroma of the soy sauce.
+Wheat is indispensable to Kikkoman Soy Sauce’s rich aroma, which stimulates the appetite.

-During brewing, Kikkoman Soy Sauce utilizes microorganisms such as lactic acid bacteria and enzymes in the fermentation process.
-These are the elements that produce the full-bodied flavor and rich aroma unique to Kikkoman Soy Sauce.
+Kikkoman Soy Sauce utilizes microorganisms such as lactic acid bacteria and enzymes in the fermentation process.
+These are the particular elements that produce the full-bodied flavor and rich aroma unique to Kikkoman Soy Sauce.